gutierrezalex/gutierreza/_posts/2016-03-25-losherederos.md

 ---
+layout: post
 categories: work
 tags: work
+title: Los Herederos
+excerpt: Los Herederos document and promote personal narratives that accompany the arrival and dissemination of folk traditions
 ---

-# Los Herederos document and promote personal narratives that accompany the arrival and dissemination of folk traditions

 * Designed and implemented on to Wordpress
 * Typeface used: [Oswald](https://fonts.google.com/specimen/Oswald)